typohnebild/numpy-vs-mir/README.md

 Propably this is mainly caused by the overhead of the Python interpreter and might be reduced by more optimization efforts.

-From a programming perspective it was a bit easier to use NumPy then MIR.
+From a programming perspective it was a bit easier to use NumPy than MIR.
 This is partially caused that we are somehow biased with the experience we already had in the use with Python and NumPy.
 In contrast, we only got to know D and MIR during this project.
 Furthermore, the resources, especially the available documentation, for NumPy is a more exhaustive and helpful then the one for MIR.
+However, the D-community in the [D-Forum](https://forum.dlang.org/) were very helpful.

+Fazit: who is not affraid of static typed programming languages and is willing to learn a great new language is welcome to use D.